Cost to Paint Cabinets: A Complete Pricing Guide

 When you hire a professional team, you’re paying for a comprehensive service that goes far beyond just brushing on some paint.
 A professional job includes meticulous prep work, which is the key to a lasting finish.
 This means we remove all doors, drawers, and hardware, then thoroughly clean every surface to get rid of grease and grime.
 We then sand everything down to create a smooth base, caulk seams, and fill any imperfections.
 After priming, we apply multiple coats of high-quality paint with professional-grade sprayers for a flawless look.
 The price also covers all supplies, equipment, and a full cleanup, so your kitchen is ready to use.
 Our service guarantee backs up the quality of this entire process.

-Common DIY Mistakes That Cost More in the Long Run
+Common DIY Mistakes That Cost You More Later

 The road of DIY projects is paved with good intentions, but a few common missteps can turn a budget-friendly plan into a costly repair job.
 The most frequent mistake is improper prep.
 Skipping the sanding and cleaning steps might save you a few hours, but it almost guarantees the paint will chip and peel within months.
 Another pitfall is not using a quality primer.
 Primer ensures the paint adheres properly and provides a uniform, durable finish.
 Without it, you’ll likely need extra coats of paint, and the final result won’t be nearly as tough.
 These mistakes often lead to having to strip everything down and start over, costing you double the time and money.